What is a virtual internship?

-Both the Global Studies Internship Program and the host company provide funding

-    for your internship, i.e. a stipend to cover basic living expenses.
-If you plan
+Both the Global Studies Internship Program and the host organization provide funding for your internship, i.e. a stipend to cover international travel and local standard living expenses.
+Any additional travel and extra expenses will be covered by the student.

-    to travel or have extra expenses, you should prepare funding for yourself.

 I am an international student.
-Will an internship abroad affect my status in the
+Will an internship abroad affect my status in the U.S.?

-    U.S.?

 You must check with the Bechtel International Center about how traveling to your internship country will affect your current U.S. visa.

 What if I need to arrive later or leave earlier?